junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "I thought I'd try to make some coffee before you get up, but it looks like I don't really have enough strength for that."
 Castiel looks at the floor in front of him, ashamed.
 "It took me a whole night to open that cabinet, and it already exhausted me.
 Sorry I can't really help with anything."

 Dean raises his eyebrows.
 "You want to help make me some coffee."

-That's a statement, not a question.

-Castiel is unsure if he should answer.
-He looks up, hesitant.
-"Yes.
-You agree to help find the person who killed me.
-I thought the least I could do is make you some coffee."

 ### Arts